Chat with us, powered by LiveChat Heroin Withdrawal Symptoms and Timeline

 24 to 36 Hours

-Sometime between 24 and 36 hours after you last used heroin, your symptoms will peak and withdrawal will be at its most severe.
+Sometime between 24 and 36 hours after you last used heroin, your symptoms will peak, and withdrawal will be at its most severe.
 If you are in a medical detox center, your symptoms will be controlled with FDA-approved medications like Suboxone or methadone.

 During peak heroin withdrawal, you might experience flu-like symptoms, vomiting, diarrhea, intense cravings for heroin, and psychological symptoms like anxiety or insomnia.